James Joynton Smith: Political career

 After losing his council seat in the 1918 elections, Smith helped Clyde Packer and Claude McKay to launch the newspaper Smith's Weekly (1919–50), for which he is perhaps best remembered, investing £20,000 in its formation.
 The tabloid, initially printed in the basement of the Imperial Arcade, was aimed squarely at supporting the rights and welfare of returned servicemen, with whom it proved popular.
 Knighted in 1920, chiefly for his work raising war bonds during World War I, Smith remained chairman of Smith's Newspapers until 1939 and was granted retention of the "Honourable" title in 1936 for his long service in the Legislative Council.

+Personal life and other activities

+From 1912 Smith lived at Hastings House, in Baden Street, Coogee, which was the former residence of Sydney mayor in 1867, Charles Moore).

+Unusually for a man whose fortune was largely built on hotels, he was a teetotaller.
+He was a keen billiards player and played against John Roberts during a visit by Roberts in 1910 at Smith's Arcadia Hotel in Sydney.

 Noted for generous support of patriotic and hospital charities, he was instrumental in the establishment of Royal South Sydney Hospital.
 He was a director of Sydney Hospital (1911–1932), Royal Prince Alfred Hospital (1911–1932), the Wentworth Falls Convalescent Home, and was first president of the Picton Lakes T.B Soldiers and Sailors' Settlement at Thirlmere.

-Unusually for a man whose fortune was largely built on hotels, he was a teetotaller.
-He was a keen billiards player and played against John Roberts during a visit by Roberts in 1910 at Smith's Arcadia Hotel in Sydney.

 He was also involved in the development of professional rugby league football in its early years, having put up the money to back the breakaway code in Australia.

-Later life and legacy
+Later life, death and legacy

-Smith died at his residence from 1912 (and former residence of Sydney Mayor in 1867, Charles Moore), Hastings House, in Baden Street, Coogee, on 10 December 1943 and was cremated at Northern Suburbs Crematorium the following day.
+On 10 December 1943 he died at his residence and was cremated at Northern Suburbs Crematorium the following day.
 He was survived by his third wife and a daughter and a son (his eldest child, Thayre, died in 1938, aged 31).

 His estate, valued at £326,000, was the subject of a long and expensive litigation.

+His son Jeffry Joynton-Smith AM (1925-1991) was general manager of the Australian Elizabethan Theatre Trust from 1969 until 1984, and in a 1980 interview spoke about the influence of his father's business activities on him at an early age.

 Joynton Ave in Zetland, New South Wales and Joynton Smith Drive in Canberra were named for him.